m-j-andr/PIC-1-Demo/docs/2-Desmos/3c-kepler.md

 | Jupiter |             5.200            |           4332.62          |
 | Saturn  |             9.510            |           10759.2          |

-Kepler had access to the following information.
-Using this information, estimate $p$.
+ - Using this information, estimate $p$.

-Kepler's third law actually claims that $p$ is some nice fraction.
+ - Kepler's third law actually claims that $p$ is some nice fraction.
 Can you guess what fraction?